 When you step into a temple, how do you expect it to be inside: kind, loving, warm, accepting, understanding, nonjudgmental, caring, truthful, serene?
 If your body is your temple, what’s it like inside?
-Does it make you want to escape yourself or be home with yourself?
+Does it make you want to escape yourself or be home with yourself where it’s lovely?

-If you’re not experiencing it inside of your temple, then you may be looking outside of yourself for understanding, praise, comfort, joy and love.
-It creates a hole in your heart to not be experiencing these things in your own temple.
+If you’re not experiencing compassion, comfort, acceptance, praise and love inside of your temple, then you’re probably looking outside of yourself for these things.
+It creates a hole in your heart to not be able to rely on this necessary support in your own temple.
 Many of us try to fill the hole with food.
 Yet, there’s not enough food in the world to fill the hole because food is an imposter to what you really want.

 If inside your temple you’re hearing messages of being flawed, bad, wrong, not enough, guilty or shameful, you probably want to get out.
-Distractions such as too much food, shopping, work, drugs, sex and gambling help you to live away from yourself.
+Distractions such as too much food, shopping, work, drugs, sex and gambling help you to escape from being with yourself.

-It’s a paradox that you escape yourself to find what you think is missing from your temple, when it was at the deepest level inside your temple all along!
-You only need to go deeper inside yourself, to the level under the pain and shame to find it.
+It’s a paradox that you escape yourself to find what you think is missing from your temple, when it was there inside you all along!
+You only need to go deeper within yourself, to the level under the pain and shame to find it.